Although it may sound like a romantic drama movie title, this is a very common activity in Holland in spring with flowers everywhere blooming.

 Where is the best place to see tulips in Holland?

-Every spring on 22d of March Keukenhof opens its doors to the public for the enjoyment to begin.
-In this parks’ 10 gardens every year at the same time 7 million bulbs flourish including roses, lilies, orchids, irises, 800 varieties of tulips and many more.
+Every spring on 22nd of March Keukenhof opens its doors to the public for the enjoyment to begin.
+In the park’s gardens, every year at the same time 7 million bulbs flourish including roses, lilies, orchids, irises, 800 varieties of tulips and many more.
 Located in Lisse, Keukenhof stands as an international showcase of the Dutch floricultural sector.
 Nearly 100 royal suppliers bring their bulbs in autumn in order to be planted and designed in the gardens.
 Later when the blooming spring season begins this gorgeous space will be enriched by the spring aroma of those vibrant and colorful flowers.
 When the season is finished, the park will close on the 13th of May, all the flowers will be cut off the gardens and exported around the world.
 One can experience Keukenhof park on foot where guided tours can be arranged, by bike or you can take one of those whisper boat trips.
-In those eight weeks, this park is a pure inspiration for anyone that appreciates the beauty of the flowers.
-There are a lot of flower shows, events, and activities such as flower arranging demonstrations that truly provoke one’s creativity.
+In those eight weeks, this park is pure inspiration for anyone that appreciates the beauty of the flowers.
+There are a lot of flower shows, events, and activities such as flower arranging demonstrations, that truly provoke one’s creativity.

 How to keep tulips fresh at home?

 Tulips can be found in all the colors of the rainbow and their meaning signifies perfect love.
-Red tulips are associated with pure love, white with hope, purple with care, pink with happiness and yellow with royalty.
+Red tulips are associated with pure love, white with purity and respect, purple with royalty, pink with care and good wishes, yellow with hope and cheerful thoughts.
 Finally, my favorite tulips for the season are Leen van der Mark, Debutante, Yellow flight and Purple flag.